 test is a regex to match against file extensions.
 I’m using a pattern which matches

 .jsx files.
 You could also choose to set it to only compile files with the JSX extension, by using

 /\.jsx/, or if you decide not to use .jsx at all, just use

 /\.js/ to .js files.
 The

-include property tell Webpack that you only want to compile files in a specific folder.
+include property tells Webpack that you only want to compile files in a specific folder.
 This is because you should never need to compile files from

-The last bit is simply exporting the configuration.
-By default, when Webpack runs, it looks for
+The last line is simply exporting the configuration.
+By default, when Webpack runs, it uses

 And that’s it for our Webpack configuration.
 Now we just need to add our command to package.json:

-We add two npm scripts, “dev” and “build”.
-These are the command which will become the TARGET from earlier. “dev” will run Webpack with “-d –watch”, which sets webpack in debug mode (more verbose, and outputs code maps for the browser), and in watch mode, which means it continuously runs, re-compiling whenever a require()’d file changes. “build” runs Webpack with “-p”, which enables production mode.
-In production mode, the output is uglified (using Uglify).
-For us, with our bit of configuration that watches for the TARGET to be “build”, we also set the NODE_ENV variable to be “production”, which tells React not to include it’s debugging tools (which lets it run faster, and spill less in production if there is an error).
+We add two npm scripts, “dev” and “build”. “dev” will run Webpack with “-d –watch”, which sets webpack in debug mode (more verbose, and outputs code maps for the browser), and in watch mode, which means it continuously runs, re-compiling whenever a bundled file changes. “build” runs Webpack with “-p”, which enables production mode.
+In production mode, the output is uglified (using Uglify), and any instances of

 Ok, we’re almost there.
 We have everything in place except for a little bit of Babel configuration.
 This one is easy.
 Create